BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 #### Registration Process

 - Client submits username and password to server.
-- Password is hashed on the client-side using SHA-256.
+- Password is hashed on the server side using SHA-256.
 - New entry added to `USER` table with username and hashed password.
 - User is redirected to login screen to enter credentials for authentication.